 • Fix it without breaking 50,000+ other Django tests

-Testing Methodology & Disclaimer: SWE-bench scores presented are from official leaderboards and research papers as of October 2025.
-Verified scores are from the curated 500-issue subset hand-reviewed by researchers.
-Scores can vary by ยฑ2-3% depending on evaluation configuration and random factors.
+Testing Methodology & Disclaimer: SWE-bench scores presented are from official leaderboards, Scale's SEAL board, and research papers as of June 2026.
+Verified scores are from the curated 500-issue subset hand-reviewed by researchers; SWE-bench Pro scores are from Scale AI's larger, contamination-resistant set.
+Most SWE-bench Verified scores are vendor-reported and can vary by ±2-3% (more on SWE-bench Pro) depending on the agent scaffold, evaluation configuration, and random factors — see the scaffolding caveat in the SWE-bench Pro section.
 Real-world performance may differ based on your specific codebase, languages used, and problem complexity.
-This guide synthesizes data from multiple sources to provide accurate benchmark understanding for informed model selection.

 SWE-bench vs SWE-bench Verified